Azure/azure-sdk-for-js/sdk/test-utils/recorder/README.md

 Our test-utils-recorder attempts to provide an answer for those questions, as you'll be able to see throughout this README.

-This library provides interfaces and helper methods to equip the sdks in the azure-sdk-for-js repo with the recording and playback capabilities for the tests, it targets HTTP requests in both Node.js and the Browsers.
+This library provides interfaces and helper methods to equip the SDKs in the azure-sdk-for-js repo with the recording and playback capabilities for the tests, it targets HTTP requests in both Node.js and the Browsers.